 How to store:

-Store these cookies in an airtight container at room temperature for up to 3 days, or in the fridge for up to 5 days.
-These cookies also freeze really well and can be frozen in an airtight container or bag for up to 3 months.
+Store these lemon lavender cookies in an airtight container at room temperature for up to 3 days, or in the fridge for up to 5 days.
+These cookies also freeze really well and can be frozen in a freezer safe bag or container for up to 3 months.

 I have not tested an egg free or honey free version of these cookies so cannot guarantee that any vegan variations would work out.